Skip to main content

 Research Expertise & Interests

 My current research interests are in fault detection systems for metal additive manufacturing.
-I currently examine both thermal and acoustic response signals for fault classification.
+I currently examine thermal signals for fault detection through unsupervised learning and time series modeling approaches.

 Bio

-Alvin Chen is a fourth year PhD student at Rensselaer Polytechnic Institute.
+Alvin Chen is a fifth year PhD student at Rensselaer Polytechnic Institute.
 He is affiliated with the Intelligent Structural Systems Laboratory (ISSL) and the Intelligent Systems, Automation and Control Laboratory (ISAaC) where he combines elements of non-destructive evaluation with advanced additive manufacturing processes to detect faults in-situ for metal AM.
-His current areas of interest are additive manufacturing, process control, and control systems.
-He holds a BS from Rutgers University in Mechanical Engineering
+His current areas of interest are (metal) additive manufacturing and data-driven statistical fault detection.
+He holds a BS from Rutgers University in Mechanical Engineering.